Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Anthony Kaylor of Laire Group Marketing suggests users “Prioritize retargeting and lookalike audiences from custom sources, such as customer lists, lead submissions and website interactions.”
 Also, Kaylor recommends that users “Structure campaigns around historical data to optimize towards specific demographics, locations, and placements (Desktop vs Mobile).”

-“Focus your targeting on News Feed Ads, versus Automatic Placements (most of which do not perform nearly as well).
+“Focus your ad targeting on News Feed Ads, versus Automatic Placements (most of which do not perform nearly as well).
 Start with a small budget and scale up slowly as you test various audiences and ad copy, until you identify what provides the most value for your spend.
 Base your decisions regarding structure and optimization on data, not opinion.”

 Harry Gandia of Igniting Movement observes that simply throwing money at a campaign won’t guarantee results.
 “Boosting a post isn’t enough to get the most out of Facebook Ads.
 You need to go in and make sure that you are targeting an audience that will show interest in the product that you are pitching them.
 How do you learn?
 Test.
 Test.
 Test.”

-Alexander Porter of Search It Local took at the look at the numbers to surface the reasons why.
+Alexander Porter of Search It Local took the look at the numbers to surface the reasons why.
 “Facebook Ads represent a proven way for small businesses to generate exposure and drive sales – even with relatively small budgets.
 Despite this, the cost of Facebook Ads is rising.
 In 2005, the average CPC across all industries was $0.52.
 In 2019, the average CPC across all industries has risen to $3.82.”

 Those types of numbers make effective marketing strategies vital.
 Says Porter, “At Search It Local we make the most of smaller Facebook Ad budgets by constantly experimenting.
 We typically start with tight targeting for direct response goals.
 Then expand to broad targeting focusing on branding.
 This is equivalent to sending out flyers to a known market, and then posting a billboard to generate exposure.
 By working from one target to the other we create a sweeping field of data to frame our changes going forward.